higgi13425/rmrwr-book/_book/io105-targets.md

 are included in the {tidyr} package.

 Start by opening a New Project in RStudio, named something like "who_tb_analysis".
 Go to the Files tab, then create a new Folder in the project called "R".
-Within this folder, create a new File named "functions.R".
+Within this folder, create a new File (an RScript) named "functions.R".

 ``` r